gkatsikas/onos/apps/metron/README.md

   * 'scope' the desired deployment scope of a service chain (string).
 Currently Metron offers 1 network-wide and 2 server-level deployments as follows:
       * Network-wide deployments with 'scope': 'network-mac' indicate that Metron uses a programmable switch to offload traffic classification and tag packets using their destination MAC addresses.
 Then, at the server Metron uses NIC Virtual Machine Device queues (VMDq) to match incoming packets' destination MAC address and dispatch these packets to the correct CPU core.
       * Server-level deployments with 'scope': 'server-rules' indicate that Metron uses NICs for traffic classification and dispatching, while the stateful part of a service chain still runs in software.
       * Server-level deployments with 'scope': 'server-rss' indicate that Metron relies on Receive-Side Scaling (RSS) for traffic dispatching.
 In this case no offloading is allowed and Metron runs the entire service chain in software.
-This is an option to maintain backward compatibility with regular FastClick service chains.
+This is an option to maintain backward compatibility with regular service chains.
   * 'components' list provides a high level description of the Network Functions (NFs) that comprise a service chain.
 Each NF (i.e., list item) has:
       * 'name' a sensitive keyword used by subsequent JSON fields
       * 'type' can be either 'click' for Click-based NFs or 'standalone' for blackbox NFs